Root Canal Treatment Process: Step-by-Step Guide

 Administration of Local Anesthesia

 The first step in the root canal procedure is administering local anesthesia to numb the tooth and the surrounding area.
 This ensures that the patient does not feel pain during the procedure.
 The anesthetic is injected into the gums near the affected tooth, and within minutes, the area becomes numb.
+In some cases, especially for patients with dental anxiety, sedation options may be offered to help them relax during the procedure.

 Use of Dental Dam to Isolate the Tooth